Pupil Support

 Curriculum Support

-In addition, we have a Principal Teacher of Pupil Support dedicated to support within the Curriculum who leads our Support for Learning department.
+In addition, we have a Principal Teacher of Pupil Support who is dedicated to supporting learners across the curriculum and leads our Support for Learning department.

-The PTPS Curriculum plays a vital role in identifying needs, planning inclusive teaching, consulting with staff, working with specialist services, and contributing to professional development ensuring every learner is supported to thrive.
+The PTPS Curriculum plays a vital role in identifying learner needs, planning inclusive teaching approaches, consulting with staff, collaborating with specialist services, and contributing to professional development—ensuring every learner is supported to thrive.

-Curricular Support is lead by Mrs Johnston supported by Mrs Park and Mrs Laws.
+Curricular Support is led by Mrs McDonnell and supported by Mrs Park and Mrs Laws.

 Pupil Support Assistants